Skip to main content

 • While they are traditionally known to be originating in tax havens, IBC can be found in modern low tax environments such as Malta, Cyprus, Gibraltar, Scotland

-What is an Offshore LLC (Limited Liability Companies)?
+What Is An Offshore LLC (Limited Liability Company)?

 A Limited Liability Company (LLC) is a company that provides limited liability to its owners and partners.
 It is a hybrid business entity with a flexible arrangement, allowing power and responsibilities to be named and distributed through its charter.